 At FEDC 5: Child is regulated, engaging and having purposeful emotional interactions in a continuous flow with social problem-solving but is not creating ideas

-FEDC 5 is the next capacity once a child is regulated (FEDC 1), engaged (FEDC 2), communicating with you in a back-and-forth fashion that involves gestures, glances, emotional signalling, body language or words (FEDC 3), and able to sustain complex circles of communication and problem-solve with you (FEDC 4).
+FEDC 5 is the next capacity that follows from the child who is regulated (FEDC 1), engaged (FEDC 2), communicating with you in a back-and-forth fashion that involves gestures, glances, emotional signalling, body language or words (FEDC 3), and able to sustain complex circles of communication and problem-solve with you (FEDC 4).
 This next capacity (FEDC 5) is about symbol formation, imaginary play, and creating emotional ideas.

 At this capacity the child’s creativity emerges as (s)he uses language to express ideas.
 The child begins to show his/her imagination by engaging in pretend play and interacts with caregivers and peers in pretend play because (s)he understands symbols.
 And very important to this capacity is connecting emotions to the ideas.
 The child will have the ability to replicate real life through play.

 Child does not show emotional themes in pretend play

 Many children on the spectrum can reach the higher capacities, or at least have islands of them, but sometimes we see flat emotion.
 The goal for this challenge will be to broaden the emotional themes in the child’s interactions and play.
 Practicing expanding this emotional range prepares children for emotional thinking in FEDC 6.

 - Practice positive emotions by reenacting fun celebrations such as birthdays or family outings that the child has enjoyed.

 - Practice negative emotions such as anger in an acceptable way that makes the child feel safe such as labelling when something in play makes you angry.